fm-chen/fm-chen.github.io/_projects/3_project.md

 </div>

 To calculate net resources based on different income levels, we use the open-source [repository](https://github.com/Research-Division/policy-rules-database) that contains up-to-date rules and provisions for all major federal and state public assistance programs, taxes, and tax credits in a single easy-to-use database.
+Detailed calculation of benefits is also provided in the [technical mannual](https://github.com/Research-Division/policy-rules-database/blob/a806195682b7515f01b5739343b91201293dddb4/PRD%20Technical%20Manual.pdf).